grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

   <img
     src="disturbed-oystercatchers.png"
     class="figure-img img-fluid rounded"
-    alt="What could possible be disturbing these birds?"/>
+    alt="What could possibly be disturbing these birds?"/>
   <figcaption class="figure-caption text-center">
-    What could possible be disturbing these birds?
+    What could possibly be disturbing these birds?
   </figcaption>
 </figure>